 Summer is not the only time to embrace Sitka’s connection to our vast oceans and the inhabitants.
 November’s annual Sitka WhaleFest, hosted by the Sitka Sound Science Center, celebrates marine life through a science symposium, art, wildlife cruises and so much more!

 The Art of the Whale

-Each year the festival has a different theme—2021’s theme was "Predators & Prey - A Delicate Dance",—and the building blocks of the four-day weekend are built around that theme.
+Each year the festival has a different theme—2023's theme is "Sound Science: Voices from the Ocean",—and the building blocks of the four-day weekend are built around that theme.
 The event kicks off on a Thursday night with a film festival—with a film or films fitting the marine science theme—and a marine art reception, filled with pieces created by local students.
 Friday, Saturday and Sunday the science symposium, the core of Sitka WhaleFest, takes place.
 It features multiple talks daily by renowned scientists.
 In between talks participants can shop the marketplace or enjoy some treats from the café.
 A full list of keynote speakers and schedules is available online.